...

 4. Global Content Access

-In 2025, Netflix has become more active in unlocking content globally.
+In 2025, Netflix became more active in unlocking content globally.
 While some restrictions still apply, a large portion of Netflix Originals are now accessible regardless of your location.
 I have noticed a lot more Korean, Indian, and European series showing up, with multiple subtitles and audio options.

 5. Interactive Content and Games